Mammography for Radiologic Technologists

 This course is offered to radiologic technologists registered with the ARRT in radiography wishing to pursue mammography training.
-At minimum, student must be a concurrently enrolled student in an accredited Radiologic Technology program in their 2nd year of training.
+At minimum, students must be concurrently enrolled in an accredited Radiologic Technology program in their 2nd year of training.
 Admission is on a first-come, first-serve basis.
 There is limited seating for this course.

 The cost of this course is $785 paid in full.
 It includes your basic textbook, which you will receive on the first day of class.